Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Articulates with the ulna.

-A long tubular bone that divides into the diaphysis, proximal and distal epiphyses, fossa, tubercle, and surgical neck is the humerus.
-Fracture of this area is a common case in surgical practice, it occurs both in young people and in the elderly.
-Shoulder injury occurs due to bumps and falls and is one of the most common household injuries.
+The long tubular bone, divided into a diaphysis, proximal and distal epiphyses, fossa, tubercle and surgical neck, is the humerus.
+A fracture in this area is a common occurrence in surgical practice, occurring in both young and elderly people.
+Shoulder injuries occur due to impacts and falls and are one of the most common household injuries.

 What is the humerus

 1. Fractures of the upper sections.
-They can form due to damage to the head, separation of a small or large tubercle, fracture of the necks.
-Falling onto an abducted arm, elbow, or shoulder is a major cause of injury.
-Patients complain of pain, there is swelling, soreness when trying to make active movements.
-Passive actions are not heavily restricted.
-A displaced fracture is accompanied by severe pain, deformity occurs in the joint area, and the limb becomes shorter.
-Crunch of bones, swelling accompany damage.
+They can form due to damage to the head, separation of the small or large tuberosity, or fracture of the necks.
+Falling on an abducted arm, elbow or shoulder are the main causes of injury.
+Patients complain of pain, swelling, and pain when trying to perform active movements.
+Passive actions are not very limited.
+A displaced fracture is accompanied by severe pain, deformation occurs in the joint area, and the limb becomes shorter.
+Crunching of bones and swelling accompany the damage.

 2. Fracture of the middle part of the shoulder.
-Occurs when falling on the arm, hitting the shoulder.
-Allocate comminuted, oblique, transverse, helical fractures.
-Accompanied by damage to the radial nerve, arteries, veins.
-The victim has swelling, pain, deformity, crepitus, pathological bone mobility.
-The patient cannot extend the fingers and hand.
-To make a diagnosis, an x-ray is taken, according to the results of which treatment is prescribed.
+Occurs when you fall on your arm or get hit on the shoulder.
+There are comminuted, oblique, transverse, and helical fractures.
+Accompanied by damage to the radial nerve, arteries, and veins.
+The victim experiences swelling, pain, deformation, crepitus, and pathological bone mobility.
+The patient cannot straighten his fingers and wrist.
+To make a diagnosis, an x-ray is taken, based on the results of which treatment is prescribed.

-3. Fracture in the lower parts.
-Distinguish between extra-articular and intra-articular fractures.
-Extra-articular injuries include supracondylar injuries, and intra-articular injuries of the block, capitate eminence of the humerus and intercondylar fractures.
-Supracondylar injuries of the shoulder can be flexion, extensor.
-The shoulder is very swollen, there is severe pain.
-With flexion fractures, the forearm is lengthened, and with extensor fractures, it is shortened.
-Injuries of the condyles are accompanied by accumulation of blood in the elbow, transcondylar - pain, swelling, limitation of movement in the joints.
+3. Fracture in the lower sections.
+There are extra-articular and intra-articular fractures.
+Extra-articular injuries include supracondylar injuries, and intra-articular injuries include injuries to the trochlea, capitate eminence of the humerus, and intercondylar fractures.
+Supracondylar injuries of the shoulder can be flexion or extension.
+The shoulder swells greatly and there is severe pain.
+With flexion fractures, the forearm lengthens, and with extension fractures, it shortens.
+Injuries to the condyles are accompanied by accumulation of blood in the elbow, while transcondylar injuries are accompanied by pain, swelling, and limitation of movements in the joints.

 Treatment

-Simple fractures are fixed with a plaster splint for a period of about a month.
-Immobilization should ensure complete immobility of the hand.
-When the fragments are displaced, surgery or reposition under anesthesia is performed.
-Fractures are fixed with knitting needles, screws, Turner's bandage, adhesive plaster or skeletal traction is used.
-For rehabilitation, physiotherapy exercises, mechanotherapy, physiotherapy procedures are carried out.
+Simple fractures are fixed with a plaster splint for about a month.
+Immobilization should ensure complete immobility of the arm.
+If the fragments are displaced, surgical intervention or repositioning is performed under anesthesia.
+Fractures are fixed with knitting needles, screws, a Turner bandage, and adhesive plaster or skeletal traction is used.
+For rehabilitation, physical therapy, mechanotherapy, and physiotherapeutic procedures are carried out.

-To fix the damage, a Kramer splint is used, which is applied along the back from a healthy shoulder.
-In case of a fracture of the elbow joint, a wire splint is used, in case of damage to the wrist joint, a long plywood splint is used.
+To fix the damage, use a Kramer splint, which is placed across the back from the healthy shoulder.
+For a fracture of the elbow joint, a wire splint is used; for damage to the wrist joint, a long plywood splint is used.
 Fixation is made on the forearm.
-In some cases, a cotton ball should be placed in the patient's palm.
-In case of a fracture of the forearm, 2 splints are applied, having previously fixed the arm in a position with the palm up.
-The bent limb is hung on a scarf.
+In some cases, a ball of cotton wool should be placed in the patient's palm.
+If the forearm is fractured, 2 splints are applied, after first fixing the arm in the palm-up position.
+The bent limb is suspended on a scarf.

 Photo of the humerus